-As of August 2019, Dr. Jain reported the following external relationships:
+As of August 2020, Dr. Green reported no external relationships.

 C. Seth Landefeld, MD

-Dr. Landefeld is Professor and Chair, Department of Medicine, University of Alabama at Birmingham (UAB).
+Dr. Landefeld, board certified in Internal Medicine and Geriatrics, is Professor and Chair, Department of Medicine, University of Alabama at Birmingham (UAB).
 He serves on the Boards of Directors of the UAB Health System and the University of Alabama Health Services Foundation and is a member of the U.S. Preventive Services Task Force.
-He is board certified in Internal Medicine.

 Previously, Dr. Landefeld served as Chief of the Division of Geriatrics and Associate Chair for Strategic Planning in the Department of Medicine, University of California, San Francisco (UCSF).
 He also served as Associate Chief of Staff for Geriatrics and Extended Care, San Francisco VA Medical Center.
 He was previously Chief, Division of General Internal Medicine and Health Care Research in the Department of Medicine, Case Western Reserve University.
 Dr. Landefeld practiced general internal medicine and geriatrics in his previous positions; his practice is currently limited to hospital medicine.